Protecting Your Loved Ones Preserving Your Assets

 Roughly half of Americans living in nursing homes rely on Medicaid to cover their expenses.
 In order to be eligible for Medicaid, however, a senior must demonstrate that they are unable to afford their health care due to a low income or lack of assets.
 When trying to prepare for the reality of future health ailments, two potential approaches include proactive planning and crisis planning.
 Let Aspen Legacy Planning help you understand the law as it applies to your situation and begin moving forward.

-Dial (605) 610-4016 now or contact us online to get started.
+Dial (605) 610-4016 now or contact us online to get started with our long-term care & Medicaid planning lawyers.

 Proactive Planning vs. Crisis Planning